 Know the Costs and Benefits of the Hire

 Entrepreneurs do not live on regret; instead they live on thinking every decision a million times before they eventually end up making it.
 You should also think the decision to hire extra staff a million times before you actually make the hire.
 You do not want a situation where you hire somebody and don’t have the right working capital to bear their expenses.
-If you believe that hiring extra employees could lead you to a cash crunch, then you need to have options for a small business loan shortlisted beforehand.
+If you believe that hiring extra employees could lead you to a cash crunch, then you need to have options for a small business funding shortlisted beforehand.

 To help make the thinking or the analysis process easier for yourself, you should make a detailed list of pros and cons to decide which employees would be perfect for your needs and whether you really need to hire extra help for your organization in this moment of time.